 But how artificial intelligence is supposed to know the meaning behind words and numbers present in the document?
 How AI knows that “John” is a name, and “Java Developer” is a job position?

 We have to teach it.
 How does one teach artificial intelligence?
 It is more or less the same process as teaching a child how to read.
 But before we started teaching it, we first had to plan our child and then give birth to it.

-The first and fundamental challenge we faced many months ago was the fact that artificial intelligence in recruitment systems is a new and not very well developed technology.
-We didn’t have too many sources of knowledge or data resources to use in our work.
-We started almost from scratch.
+The first and fundamental challenge we faced many months ago was that artificial intelligence in the applicant tracking system is a new and not very well-developed trend.
+We didn’t have too many sources of knowledge or data resources to use.
+So we have started almost from scratch.

-In the first place, we found a dozen scientific papers that concerned the application of artificial intelligence to the analysis of text and CV content.
-After analyzing all the sources of knowledge available to us, however, we decided that the best solution would be to take all the best of the current knowledge, add our own ideas and create an entirely new solution.
-After many days of analyses and plans, we made the necessary decisions related to the preparation of infrastructure and neural networks on which we will base our artificial intelligence.
+In the first place, we found a dozen scientific papers that concerned applying artificial intelligence to the analysis of text and CV content.
+After analyzing all the sources of knowledge available to us, however, we decided that the best solution would be to take all the best of the current knowledge, add our ideas and create an entirely new solution.
+After many days of analyses and plans, we made the necessary decisions related to preparing infrastructure and neural networks on which we will base our artificial intelligence.
 Next, we just needed the data.

 The more CVs, the more such questions we need to answer.
 Human creativity is limitless, and it is impossible to create a single algorithm that will correctly parse every type of CV.
 This is why artificial intelligence is used to solve such difficult problems.
 But to teach AI to cope with the limitless diversity of human creativity, we need to provide it with many thousands of carefully prepared examples.
 These examples are meant to show AI how human intelligence solves such problems.